Peavey Predator

 The Peavey Predator is a series of electric guitars made by Peavey Electronics.
 It has been made continuously since 1985.
 It is a double-cutaway guitar, with an extended top "horn" shape for balance.
 There are five models of the Peavey Predator, with different styles and makes of each.

 History

 The Predator models were introduced in the mid-1980s, and the first model featured alder body and maple neck a dual humbucker, locking tremolo design.
 After several years, the design was modified to three single coils pickups instead, and later to the popular single/single/humbucker variant.
 In 2007, the NanoValve Stage Pack (MSR $400) was introduced with a Predator Plus EXP guitar, Nanovalve guitar amp, tuner, cable, gig bag, picks, strap, and a Learn to Play DVD.

 Models

 There are five different models of the Peavey Predator, with different styles and makes.
-They were made in the United States, Korea and Vietnam.
+They were made in the United States, Korea, Vietnam, and Indonesia.
 While the United States manufacturing have now stopped they are still made in Korea and Vietnam.